paolocaminiti/incremental-dom-to-string/README.md

 $ cd demo/dbmonster-streaming
 $ node server.js
 ```
-streams a living dbmonster output, be advised that when streming to http it will likely flood your browser tab process in a few seconds.
+streams a live dbmonster output, be advised that when streming to http it will likely flood your browser tab process in a few seconds.

 ##### dbmonster-browser
 start a static server in the root of the project